Labor Shortage in the Hospitality Industry: Where Have All the Workers Gone?!

 A New Way to Work

 The way people work is changing.
 Thanks to gig economy platforms, they’re no longer limited to a singular job type, place of work, or even industry.
+Workers today crave variety, flexibility, and the ability to pursue multiple income streams on their own terms.
 And as a result, it has left hospitality businesses struggling to find high-quality, consistent help.

-Don’t let a staffing shortage affect your business – access shiftNOW’s network of high-quality shift workers by visiting app.shiftnow.com.
+Don’t let a labor shortage in the hospitality industry affect your business.
+Access shiftNOW’s network of high-quality shift workers by visiting app.shiftnow.com.

 To learn more about shiftNOW and how we’re shaking things up in the gig economy, visit www.shiftnow.com.